 The inability to open high performing charter schools in Nebraska hampers needed progress and prevents many children from reaching their full potential.
 We at LEARN intend to change that.
-If you would like to join us, or are interested in learning more, please text LEARN to 46262.
 Together, we can improve education for all students in Nebraska.

 Educators like Katie are making an enormous difference in the lives of children and families by teaching at public charter schools.
 Let's create these opportunities in Nebraska, too!
 Join our parent-powered school choice movement: